 New Haven Healthy Start

-View our social media campaign for Black History Month: 29 Days of Celebrating Black Champions. #blackchampions4health
+View our social media campaign for Black History Month on Facebook: 28 Days of Celebrating Black Champions for Health. #blackchampions4health

 |New Haven Healthy Start knows that one of the best ways to support pregnant women, mothers and their babies to ensure healthy birth outcomes is to create a strong support network in their community.

 If you are a New Haven neighborhood resident, you can help at-risk moms and their babies by joining the Baby Buddy Program.
 For more information contact Kenn Harris, Program Director.

 New Haven Healthy Start is a program that helps pregnant women and mothers deliver healthy and happy babies.
 Its primary goal is to reduce the infant mortality and morbidity rate in the City of New Haven.
 The program was recently awarded a fifth round of federal funding in the amount of $5.7 million over five years, 2014 to 2019.
 The main purpose of this funding is to:

 - promote quality services;

 - strengthen family resilience;

 - and increase accountability through quality improvement, performance monitoring and evaluation.